 Alkaline Hypothyroidism Plan: What to Avoid

 Gluten and declining health go hand-in-hand.
-It’s at the core of dozens of symptoms, sicknesses and diseases and is probably the principle dietary reason for inflammation, autoimmune and endocrine imbalance…and therefore hypothyroidism.
+It’s at the core of dozens of symptoms, sicknesses, and diseases and is probably the principle dietary reason for the inflammation, autoimmune and endocrine imbalance…and therefore hypothyroidism.

-It’s important to recognise that in most people’s diet, wheat is making up 90% of the gluten consumption, with foods like bread, pasta, pastries, cereals and so on.
+It’s important to recognize that in most people’s diets, wheat is making up 90% of the gluten consumption, with foods like bread, pasta, pastries, cereals, and so on.
 We have to change this, and thankfully it is a lot easier than most people think.

 Gluten spikes your blood sugar like nothing else, causing huge volumes of inflammation, stressing the pancreas to regulate massively fluctuating insulin requirements, increases cortisol production and thus stresses the adrenals, instigates the production of excess visceral fat cells (which then triggers more inflammation), fuels the overgrowth of candida, increases zonulin production leading to leaky gut (see above) and so much more.

 It’s just got to go.

 There are a few misunderstandings regarding gluten and wheat, so let’s cover those off here: